U-boat-successes against aircraft

 |U-993||17 Apr 1944||Aircraft attack, aircraft shot down: |

-At 03.51 hours, the inbound boat was strafed by the Leigh Light equipped Liberator northwest of Cape Finisterre.
-The aircraft was hit by AA fire during the approach and was observed to crash into the sea with one of the port engines on fire about 600 meters from the boat, exploding on impact and killing all 11 crewmen.
-Two depth charges and a small bomb dropped by the passing plane fell wide and did no damage to U-993.
+03.51 hrs, NW of Cape Finisterre, inbound: the B-24 strafed the boat in a Leigh Light attack and was hit by flak during the approach.
+It was observed to crash into the sea with one of the port engines on fire approx. 600m (656 yds) from the boat, exploding on impact and killing all 11 aircrew.
+Two depth charges and a small bomb dropped by the passing plane fell wide, causing no damage.

 |U-1059||19 Mar 1944||Aircraft attack, aircraft shot down:|